-Risk asset at the end of March 1997 (average for all banks) was about 34.8 trillion yen, so one percentage point rise in the BIS ratio would require an additional 350 billion yen in capital assuming the amount of risk asset did not change.
+6. Risk assets at the end of March 1997 (average for all banks) totaled about ¥34.8 trillion, so a rise of one percentage point in the BIS ratio would require an additional ¥350 billion in capital, assuming the amount of risk assets did not change.